faenrandir/a_careful_examination/documents/polygamy/denials/definitions.md

+# Definitions of terms related to Joseph Smith's Polygamy

 ### Merriam-Webster

 Merriam-Webster provides a disambiguation of three words: lie, prevaricate, and equivocate.
 I will present the definitions and then the disambiguation.